machinable-org/machinable/docs/guide/at-glance.md

           width: 200,
           height: 90,
           value: "
-          Versioning allows to define complex configuration patterns that can be swapped in and out efficiently.
+          Versioning allows for the specification of complex configuration patterns that can be swapped in and out efficiently.
           "
         },
         {